-The Dell UltraSharp U2718Q is a 27″ 4K IPS monitor which is mainly intended for content creators.
-Due to its quick response time speed and low input lag, it’s also a great choice for casual gaming.
+The Dell UltraSharp U2718Q is a 27″ 4K IPS monitor, which is mainly intended for content creators.
+Due to its quick response time speed and low input lag, it’s also an awesome option for casual gaming.

-Moreover, it’s factory-calibrated to Delta E < 2 and covers 99.9% of the sRGB color gamut making it an adequate display for professional color-critical work.
+Moreover, it’s factory-calibrated to Delta E < 2 and covers 99.9% of the sRGB color space, making it an adequate display for professional color-critical work.

 Its IPS panel also ensures wide 178-degree viewing angles, a notable 1,300:1 static contrast ratio, and a quick 5ms pixel transition speed for minimal ghosting of moving objects across the screen.